 5. Massage: A Motion Mover

 Massages are already pretty well-known as a relaxation and pain-relieving technique, but they can have benefits for OA sufferers, according to the Arthritis Foundation.
-The Foundatio Pin It n says that studies have found massages improve pain and joint movement, and reduce stiffness when you have them done regularly.
+The Foundatio n says that studies have found massages improve pain and joint movement, and reduce stiffness when you have them done regularly.

 You’ll find massage services in many places, from the gym to standalone clinics and luxury spas.
 Choose the massage provider that meets your needs and works within your budget.